Human Resource Development MS Degree (Online)

 Scholarships/Financial Support Available: Yes

-Degree: A baccalaureate degree from a regionally accredited institution, and a satisfactory grade point average computed on the last 60 undergraduate hours.
+Degree: A baccalaureate degree from an accredited institution, and a satisfactory grade point average computed on the last 60 undergraduate hours.

 Test Score Required: A satisfactory score on the Graduate Management Admissions Test (GMAT).
 In rare instances the Graduate Record Examination (GRE) may be accepted in lieu of the GMAT.
 Quantitative measures are integrated into an index that multiplies the applicant’s 60-hour GPA times 200 and adds the total GMAT score (60-hour GPA X 200) + GMAT = >1000.
 An index score of greater that 1000 is typical of a successful candidate.
 If the student’s 60-hour GPA is above 3.25 the GMAT may be waived.